About Us

 Ask questions:

-• “Why do you choose to incorporate aversive tools like shock or prong collars into your training approach, despite the availability of proven methods that do not rely on such tools?
+- “Why do you choose to incorporate aversive tools like shock or prong collars into your training approach, despite the availability of proven methods that do not rely on such tools?
 Evidence-based techniques such as treat retreat, predation substitute technique, behavior adjustment training, LATTE, engage/disengage, relaxation protocols, among others, have demonstrated effectiveness without the need for aversive tools.
-Can you explain your rationale for using these tools instead of relying solely on positive reinforcement methods?”
+Can you explain your rationale for using these tools instead of focusing on the welfare of the dog and the underlying issues the learner is struggling with?”

 Discussions I have held with some of these trainers have led with statements like “why limit yourself to one area?”.
-A statement like this shows they are only focused on the “quadrants”. they may be passionate about dogs, but they don’t really care about the dog or understanding how to actually help the dog through the difficult emotions they are going through in the highly stimulated environments.
-They push to a let’s meet and have a conversation but when redirected back to them and asked would you speak with Daniel Shaw, Dr Tim Lewis, Kristina Spaulding…. or highly noted leaders in the industry they shrug it off with a lack of care to know.
-Stating one is scared to defend a position.
+A statement like this shows they do not understand how to address the issue the dog is struggling with.
+Don’t get me wrong they may be passionate about dogs, but they don’t really care about the dog or understanding how to actually help the dog through the difficult emotions they are going through in the highly stimulated environments.
+This shows a focus on the human side and a lack of consideration on the dogs side.
+Training requires educating the pet parent and helping them understand how ot meet their dogs needs.
 My question is Why?
 Why subject a dog to an uncomfortable feeling when thats not needed with proven methods (that require you to learn some additional things other than pushing a button or popping a collar).

 My concerns here lie in my history as a dog trainer.
-Prior to covid i was cocky thought i knew it all.
-A dog i trained landed a spot in a dog fancy magazine, when i sat through training sessions at Petco their “new” ways to train were stuff i already learned. this all lead to an inflated ego.
-During covid it became abundantly clear there is so much more to working with our canine companions and focused heavily on professional development to further deepen my grasp and understanding. training a dog isn’t just about know what the quadrants are.
-Kim Brophey’s L.E.G.S Model gave clear insight into there is so much more going on that we need to assess to help maintain a long-term happy dog.
+Prior to covid I was cocky thought I knew it all.
+A dog i trained landed a spot in a dog fancy magazine, when I sat through training sessions at Petco their “new” ways to train were stuff I already learned.
+This all lead to an inflated ego.
+During covid it became abundantly clear there is so much more to working with our canine companions and focused heavily on professional development to further deepen my grasp and understanding.
+Training a dog isn’t just about knowing what the quadrants are.
+Understanding the quadrants is a 101 basic level requirement.
+Kim Brophey’s L.E.G.S Model organizes long standing data to make it easier for pet parents and professionals to explain and shed light on a deeper impactful understanding that has been missing.
+A clear insight into there is so much more going on that we need to assess who our dog is and how we are engaging the dogs environment to ensure a long-term happy co-existing relationship.
 Not an in the moment right now situation resolved.

-I love what I do but even I recognize that I’m just a tadpole in this big ocean of professionals who actually did the research and studies.
+I love what I do but even I recognize that I’m just a tadpole in this big ocean of professionals who actually put the work in to provide the research and studies.
 I am just implementing what they have provided advocating for our learner to have a chance to be understood and figure things out.

 Do I need to make an appointment?